gpaulissen/blog/_posts/2021-02-22-oracle-apex-how-to-build-5.md

 {: .notice--warning}

 You must be careful with views and instead of triggers.
-Instead triggers have the nasty quality of disappearing when you recreate the view.
+Instead triggers have the nasty characteristic of disappearing when you recreate the view.
 But there is a simple solution.
 Create the instead of trigger in the **same** script as the view (creating the view first obviously).
 Then Flyway will be your savior.
 {: .notice--warning}